gayyaswa/CarND-Traffic-Sign-Classifier-Project-1/traffic_sign_classifier_writeup.md

 I just shuffled the train images and tried training the Lenet network without doing any normalization and was able to achieve 89% accuracy.
 Even after increasing the epochs to a higer value of 100 and tuning other hyper parameters didn't observe any improvement in accuracy.

-So decided to zero center the input images as suggested in the class with mean and standard deviation reduced, I tried tuning down the epoch to 20 and observed a quick convergence of the values and accuracy was around.
-The Lenet learned the train images quickly and the accuracy is also improved to 93%.
+So decided to zero center the input images as suggested in the class with mean and standard deviation reduced, I tried tuning down the epoch to 20 and observed a quick convergence of the values also the accuracy improved to 93%.
 I still don't understand all the details of numerical optimization but having smaller input values centered around 0 had a bigger impact for this project

 I decided to skip the data augumentation eventhough implementing it could have helped the network classify the pedestrian image.
 I believe the under representation of pedestrian images in the training set be the reason for Lenet to not classify it correctly when tested using an image from web.